 The Rating Process

-Our rating system is an aggregate score calculated from an audit of 10 randomly selected jobs from the mover in the previous calendar year.
+The 8-point audit is a pass-or-fail gate.
+The rating is what comes after: an aggregate score calculated from an audit of 10 randomly selected jobs from the mover in the previous calendar year, measuring ongoing performance rather than eligibility.
 Apart from the minimum eligibility requirements of verification, we also evaluate complaint history, customer feedback, and third-party review sourcing in our rating process.

 We have identified the 5 points below to be the most important characteristics when rating and evaluating a mover: